 Program Overview: A coalition of scientific and engineering societies, universities, and academic organizations has created an exciting opportunity for upper-class undergraduate and graduate students in science, mathematics, and engineering disciplines to learn about science policy and advocacy.
 This year's workshop will take place on April 12-15, 2015.

 The day after the workshop, students will form teams and conduct meetings with their elected Members of Congress and congressional staff members, putting into practice what they have learned.

-This entry-level workshop is organized to educate students who are interested in learning about the role of science in policy-making, to introduce them to the federal policy-making process, and to empower them with ways to become a voice for basic research throughout their careers.
+This entry-level program is organized to educate students who are interested in learning about the role of science in policy-making, to introduce them to the federal policy-making process, and to empower them with ways to become a voice for basic research throughout their careers.
 Space is limited to two students per institution.

 Founding Organizations:American Association for the Advancement of Science American Institute of Physics Association of American Universities Association of Public and Land-grant Universities Massachusetts Institute of Technology Research!America University of Colorado-Boulder